 The Aims of the English Department

-Overall, we aim to ensure that each pupil makes excellent progress in English through their enjoyment of the subject.
-For some pupils their experience of English lessons may foster a lifelong enjoyment of reading and a degree in English Literature, for others achievement may be found in finally mastering how to express their ideas clearly.
+We aim to make sure that every student makes excellent progress in English through their enjoyment of the subject.
+For some pupils their experience of English lessons may foster a lifelong enjoyment of reading and a degree in English Literature or English Language, for others achievement may be found in finally mastering how to express their ideas clearly.
 Although we strive to achieve excellent examination results the factor that we ultimately pride ourselves on is the degree of progress made by each individual, regardless of whether they achieve a grade 9 or a grade 1.

 Marking and Assessment